gregorykau/Qanda-Searcher/README.md

     <img src="preview_images/qanda_logo.png">
 </div>

-## NodeJS Express Web Dashboard to view Q&A transcripts & statistics between 2008-2018
+## NodeJS Express Web Dashboard to display Q&A transcripts & statistics between 2008-2018

 This project started as my assignment submission for a data visualization unit at Monash University.
 The choice of tools and libraries is somewhat haphazard, as they were included based on what I was learning at the time to assist with my studies.